puzpuzpuz/questdb.io/docs/third-party-tools/kafka/questdb-kafka.md

 QuestDB ships a
 [QuestDB Kafka connector](https://github.com/questdb/kafka-questdb-connector)
 for fast ingestion from Kafka into QuestDB.
-This is useful for processing [change data capture](/glossary/change-data-capture/) for the dataflow.
+This is also useful for processing [change data capture](/glossary/change-data-capture/) for the dataflow.
+The connector is based on the [Kafka Connect framework](https://kafka.apache.org/documentation/#connect) and acts as a sink for Kafka topics.

 This page has the following main sections: